MahdiShAhmadi/ReDMark/README.md

 ```

 To train the networks run the `train.py` file.
 This file creates the network weights according to its settings.
-The embedding and extraction weights are saved a single .h5 file in the logs folder.
+The embedding and extraction weights are saved as a single .h5 file in the logs folder.

 By running `test.py`, they will be split into two separate networks.
 In this file, the trained networks are tested against various real attacks and their results are saved in logs/{name-of-experiment}/Analysis.